opendocsg/slw-judgments-backfill/2013_SGHC_230/report.md

 According to the respondent, “finding” must relate to the ascertainment of the four matters enumerated in s 27(1)( _a_ ) and ( _b_ ) – identity, how, when and where.

-36     The respondent also cited the case of _Biplob Hossain Younus Akan and others v Public Prosecutor and another matter_ [2011] 3 SLR 217 (“ _Biblop_ ”) at [8], where V K Rajah JA held that the court presiding over a case where the accused person pleads guilty has a duty to evaluate the statement of facts with fresh lenses and be alert to situations where there is reason to doubt the contents of the statement of facts or if it is incomplete.
+36     The respondent also cited the case of _Biplob Hossain Younus Akan and others v Public Prosecutor and another matter_ <span class="citation">[2011] 3 SLR 217</span> (“ _Biblop_ ”) at [8], where V K Rajah JA held that the court presiding over a case where the accused person pleads guilty has a duty to evaluate the statement of facts with fresh lenses and be alert to situations where there is reason to doubt the contents of the statement of facts or if it is incomplete.
 In such cases, the court may direct that the statement of facts be amended (if both parties agree) or reject the plea of guilt.
 In a PG situation, the court does not play a merely perfunctory role.

 37     The statement of facts (see [11] above) clearly stated the identity of the Deceased and how, when and where the Deceased came by his death.
 Section 39(3) of the Act does not refer to “finding” in the abstract but to a “finding in those proceedings as to the cause of and circumstances connected with the death”, the exact words found in s 27(1).